alexanderher1324/ARproject---Flask/README.md

 ✅ Schedule posts for any platform
 ✅ View past posts
 ✅ Track post analytics and follower growth
-✅ Upload videos to generate a thumbnail and 20-second preview ✅ Secure CSRF-protected login/logout flow
+✅ Upload videos to generate a thumbnail and custom preview clip (10/20/30 seconds) ✅ Secure CSRF-protected login/logout flow
 ✅ Background scheduler for automated posting